datitk16/NodeJS/README.md

 # NodeJS
-#1.Create user in mysql
-#2.Add data to mysql
+- Create user in mysql and Add data to mysql